VRConservation/cmp5/1_intro.md

 This document intentionally focuses on standards – high-level practices and principles – not “how-to” guidance, which is available from various resources that CMP and Conservation Standards community members have developed (see later section on Support for Implementing the Conservation Standards).

-We encourage feedback from anyone who uses these Conservation Standards (email us [at CMPinfo@conservationmeasures.org).](mailto:CMPinfo%40conservationmeasures.org?subject=)
+We encourage feedback from anyone who uses these Conservation Standards email us at [CMPinfo@conservationmeasures.org](mailto:CMPinfo@40conservationmeasures.org).

-2 All conservation efforts at any scale can be explicitly or implicitly described as projects – a set of actions undertaken by a defined group of practitioners – including managers, researchers, community members, or other actors – to achieve defined goals and objectives.
+[^2]: All conservation efforts at any scale can be explicitly or implicitly described as projects – a set of actions undertaken by a defined group of practitioners – including managers, researchers, community members, or other actors – to achieve defined goals and objectives.
 When thinking about scale, however, it can also be useful to organize groups of related projects into larger programs.
 These programs often serve as an administrative or funding unit, but they also may have their own higher-level goals, objectives, and actions – in effect, acting as a higher order project.
 In this document, we use the term “project” to represent both projects and programs at all scales.

 ## Evolution
 The Conservation Standards are a product of the collaborative work of the Conservation Measures Partnership.
 Version 1.0 (2004) drew upon the results of the Measuring Conservation Impact Initiative, a 2002 study that reviewed experiences across seven fields, including conservation, to determine common approaches to good project design, management, and monitoring.